spc476/a09/README.txt

 		This specifies the number of data bytes per line.
 Valid values are 1 to 252, with 34 being the default.

+The BASIC backend

+	-C line

+		The line number for the non DATA BASIC code generated.
+If not given, then the next available line after the DATA statements is used.
+It can be any value between 0 and 63999.

+	-I incr

+		The line increment value.
+Each new line will be incremented by this amount.
+The default value is 10.

+	-L line

+		The line number for the DATA statements.
+It defaults to starting with 10.
+I can be any value between 0 and 63999.
+		It is an error if any of these lines overlap with the code statements.

+	-P size

+		The size of the string storage for the CLEAR BASIC command generated.
+It defaults to 200.